 Future sounds so difficult to grasp.
 Even though it works with the stock market, it technically is a different market.
 A lot of people know it better as trading commodities.
 But it’s actually a lot more than that.

 It all started when farmers wanted a good way to price their physical products – or as we know them – Commodities.
-The prices moved up and down too much so the farmers had no idea what they were going to cost the following year.
-So a certain price was set with famers and buyers for future contracts.
+The prices moved up and down too much, so the farmers had no idea what they were going to cost the following year.
+So a certain price was set with farmers and buyers for future contracts.

-Basically it means to buy specific commodity on a specific dates for a specific price.
+Basically, it means to buy a specific commodity on a specific date for a specific price.